ibondarenko1/ibondarenko1/README.md

 Preparing a full concept package for accelerator submission (Y-Combinator / Alchemist).

-Searching for a strong CTO co-founder to lead the engineering vision.

 Building a validated problem-solution framework with early customers (clinics, law firms, MSPs).